 The content core shall include a major, concentration, or the equivalent, in one or more of the liberal arts and sciences.
-Within the course of study, the program shall ensure that the candidate has completed a minimum of six semester hours in each of the following subject areas: mathematics, English language arts, social studies and science and the candidate has sufficient pedagogical skills to teach these subjects.
-These requirements, in combination with the general education core and pedagogical core, shall ensure that the candidate has a knowledge base for teaching students with disabilities at the adolescence level the State learning standards as prescribed in Part 100 of the Regulations of the Commissioner of NYS.
+The program shall ensure that the candidate has completed a minimum of six semester hours in each of the following subject areas: mathematics, English language arts, social studies and science and the candidate has sufficient pedagogical skills to teach these subjects.
+These requirements, in combination with the pedagogical core, shall ensure that the candidate has a knowledge base for teaching students with disabilities at the adolescence level the State learning standards as prescribed in Part 100 of the Regulations of the Commissioner of NYS.

 Candidates holding the Students with Disabilities Grade 7-12 Generalist certificate must complete six semester hours of study in science, social studies, English language arts and mathematics.
 They must be prepared to be employed as resource room teachers, consultant teachers, integrated co-teachers or to teach students that receive “alternative assessments”.
 Therefore, in addition to an understanding of the content of the four subject areas, each candidate must have the pedagogical skills to teach the four subjects, in a supportive role.
 The program should ensure that each candidate is prepared in both the content and pedagogy of the four subjects.

 General Pedagogical Core Requirements